Our impact

 SENIOR ADVISOR

-Henriette leads the Gender and Economic Inclusion Group at the International Finance Corporation (IFC), a member of the World Bank Group.
-Previously, she was the CEO of the Cherie Blair Foundation for Women.
+Henriette leads the Sustainable Infrastructure Advisory (SIA) Group at the International Finance Corporation (IFC), a member of the World Bank Group.
+Previously, she led the Gender and Economic Inclusion Group at the IFC and was the CEO of the Cherie Blair Foundation for Women.

 • Dr. José Carbajo